Democrats push bill allowing college athletes to organize - News Break

 The NCAA hopes to have news rules in place by July 1 as well.

-The NCAA's current proposals regarding NIL would allow athletes to enter financial arrangements with third parties.
-Schools would be banned from being involved in the transactions or paying athletes.
+The NCAA's proposals regarding NIL would allow athletes to enter financial arrangements with third parties.
+Schools would be banned from being involved in the transactions.

-Murphy has been one of the most vocal advocates for college athlete rights on Capitol Hill.
-His latest bill would upend the college model, helping athletes “get the pay and protections they deserve” and forcing the NCAA to "treat them as equals rather than second-class citizens.
-It’s a civil rights issue, and a matter of basic fairness.”
+The latest bill by Murphy, who has been one of the most vocal advocates for college athlete rights on Capitol Hill, would upend the college model.

 The NLRB would consider colleges within a conference part of a "bargaining unit."